hml1014/CipherBox/README.md

 5 – Caesar

-The Caesar cipher “shifts” the alphabet down a number of places based on a number key, and reassigns each letter to the shifted letter, for example, if the key was 2, then a would become c, b would become d, and so forth like this:
+The Caesar cipher “shifts” the alphabet down a number of places based on a number key, and reassigns each letter to the shifted letter.
+For example if the key was 2, then a would become c, b would become d, and so forth like this:

 	ABCDEFGHIJKLMNOPQRSTUVWXYZ
 	CDEFGHIJKLMNOPQRSTUVWXYZAB